timelord1102/weathersoup/README.md

 A work in progress

 Project Goal:
-  Create a weather scraper without using Selenium to be used in a larger feature-rich terminal-based calender program
+  Create a weather scraper without using Selenium or API to be used in a larger feature-rich terminal-based calender program

 What's Complete:
   Weather is scraped from weather.com and compiled/stored in a json file.